 The Masonic fraternity teaches compassion and concern for our fellow man.
 What better way to demonstrate this virtue, than by offering the greatest gift – the gift of life – to those in need?

-Pennsylvania currently has a little more than 4.9 million registered donors.
-In addition to surpassing five million registered donors through PA Donor Day, DLPA aims to surpass the 50 percent mark – currently, 49.4 percent of eligible donors in Pennsylvania are registered.
+Pennsylvania currently has a little more than 4.9 million registered donors. and DLPA aims to surpass five million registered donors through PA Donor Day.

 According to Gift of Life, last year, organ donors across the country made 39,000 life-saving transplants possible.
 If every potential donor is registered, it is estimated that the number of lives saved each year would double.